JourdonLynch/Pens_and_Printers.py/README.md

 # Pens_and_Printers.py

 # Introduction
-The Pens and Printers company founded in 1984 provides high-quality office products to large organizations.
-While they don’t directly produce these products, customers trust them to provide quality products.
-Over time the way consumers buy products changes and to maintain relevance businesses must adapt their sales methods.
-The pens and Printers company is launching a new product line and are interested in knowing how different sales methods resonate with their customers.
+Founded in 1984, Pens and Printers provides high-quality office products to large organizations.
+Although the company does not manufacture these products directly, it has built a reputation for reliability and quality.
+As purchasing behaviors evolve, businesses must adapt their sales strategies to remain competitive.
+With the launch of a new product line, Pens and Printers seeks to understand how different sales methods resonate with its customers.
+This report outlines the data validation and cleaning process, presents an exploratory analysis of sales methods and customer behavior, establishes a performance metric, and provides recommendations based on the findings.

 The purpose of this report is to outline the data validation and cleaning process, conduct exploratory analysis on sales methods and customers, define a metric to track performance, and provide a recommendation based on findings.